Go To Top

 • The largest number of uninsured drivers in the country: Almost 27% of drivers in Florida don’t have car insurance.
 If you’re involved in an accident, you’ll have little recourse against an uninsured driver.

 • No-fault insurance laws.
-No-fault insurance can lead to a lot more insurance payouts and raise rates for everyone.
+No-fault insurance can lead to more insurance payouts and raise rates for everyone.

-• Bad weather: Hurricanes and hail are a regular occurrence in the state of Florida.
-Heavy rainfall and flooding are also hazard for drivers, causing frequent accidents.
+• Bad weather: Hurricanes and hail are a regular occurrence in Florida.
+Heavy rainfall and flooding are also hazards for drivers, causing frequent accidents.

-• Demographics: Florida has a large population of senior drivers.
-A 2019 report found that Florida drivers 65 years and older are twice as likely to be involved in a deadly crash.
+• Demographics: Florida has a large population of senior drivers, who are statistically more likely to be involved in crashes.

 Florida car insurance recommendations